Do I Need a Licence to Rent a Boat?

 Is that all?
 No!
 It’s easy, and much more stress-free, to charter a sailboat transport up and down the Atlantic and Pacific coasts.
 You can charter a catamaran and spend time out on the vast ocean, or have the boat take you to a far-off destination.

 Charter a Catamaran

 Esmeralda is a catamaran boat that provides a unique sailing experience in Nicaragua, Costa Rica, and Panama.
-The boat is landed in San Juan del Sur, Rivas, a town on Nicaragua’s southwest coast.
-You have two options, a mid day or a full day.
+The boat landed in San Juan del Sur, Rivas, a town on Nicaragua’s southwest coast.
+You have two options, a mid-day or a full day.
 Then, you can select your destination.
 Your options with Esmeralda include a four hour boat trip with time spent on Playa Blanca or Brasilito Beach, or a full day excursion to Bolaños Island, Playa Brasilito, Playa Trébol, Isla Anciana, Playa Redonda, and Gigante.
 With so many gorgeous beaches and islands to choose from, selecting your destination may very well be the most difficult aspect of this whole experience!